saeedalam/jump-to-go/chapters/Chapter-9-Maps-and-Structs.md

 ### **9.2.5 Methods on Structs**

+In Go, methods are functions with a special receiver argument.
+Methods allow you to associate specific functionality or behavior with a type, like structs.
+This makes your code more modular and reusable.

+Struct methods are particularly useful because they enable you to operate on the struct's data directly, creating a clean way to encapsulate logic.

+---

+## **Example: Greeting a Person**

-You can define methods on structs, which allows you to associate behavior with data.
-Here's an example where we define a method for the `Person` struct:
+Here’s an example demonstrating how to define and use a method on a struct:

 ```go
 package main